InfiniteEndeavours/Portfolio-Site/README.md

 ## Acknowledgments

-* [Dave Horrocks](https://github.com/daveyjh) - For his help in resolving a Navbar margin issue.
+* [Dave Horrocks](https://github.com/daveyjh) - For his help in resolving a Navbar margin issue and also for his help in ensuring the 'CV' navbar item indicates to a user that an external action will take place (Download/Open in a new tab).

 * [Simen Daehlin](https://github.com/Eventyret) - For the recommendations on making the site more mobile-friendly and for his peer review on slack.